Summary

 Practical Tool Calling Examples (with Complete Code)

-This example shows tool chaining: the model calls one tool to get coordinates, then uses those coordinates to call a second tool for weather data.
-The model autonomously decides it needs both calls.
+This example illustrates tool chaining: the model calls one tool to obtain coordinates, then uses those coordinates to call a second tool for weather data.
+The model autonomously determines that both calls are required.

 import anthropic